audio-imagination/audio-imagination.github.io/paper_submission.markdown

 We invite proposals for Demo Track.
 Demo Track submissions should focus on demoing audio generation methods.
 Submissions to Demo Track

 * Should be in Neurips 2024 format.
-Please find Latex Style Files and Other Formatting Instructions from Neurips Submission[Link to the Neurips page — https://nips.cc/Conferences/2024/CallForPapers] Please use the [preprint] option in Neurips style.
+Please find Latex Style Files and Other Formatting Instructions from [Neurips Submission page](https://nips.cc/Conferences/2024/CallForPapers) Please use the [preprint] option in Neurips style.
-* should be 2 pages of content, including all figures and tables.
+* Should be 2 pages of content, including all figures and tables.
-* should clearly describe your demo and what participants will experience in your demo.
+* Should clearly describe your demo and what participants will experience in your demo.
 A clear description of the overall demo setup is also expected.
-* are single blind.
+* Are single blind.
 Authors should put their names and affiliations.
-* can also come from Main Paper Track.
+* Can also come from Main Paper Track.
 Authors of the Main Paper Track can indicate in their paper interest in giving a demo of their work.

 Papers will be submitted through Openreview.
 Openreview Submission Link - Will be available on August 15.